biosustain/Maud/docs/case_studies/ecoli.rst

 Kinetic Model
 -------------

-The kinetic model can more or less be read off the above network diagram, though there are some details that need to be considered.
+The kinetic model is a representation of the reactions involved in the system defined above using enzyme kin

 First, we need to decide how we will define a steady state for this system.
 In practical terms this means we need to specify which of the metabolites in the